SQL Server Transaction Log Architecture and Management Guide

 The Log Reader Agent monitors the transaction log of each database configured for transactional replication, and it copies the transactions marked for replication from the transaction log into the distribution database.
 The active log must contain all transactions that are marked for replication, but that have not yet been delivered to the distribution database.
 If these transactions are not replicated in a timely manner, they can prevent the truncation of the log.
 For more information, see Transactional Replication.

-We recommend the following articles and books for additional information about the transaction log.
+We recommend the following articles and books for additional information about the transaction log and log management best practices.

 The Transaction Log (SQL Server)